helium/HIP/0066-trust-score-and-denylist-convenience.md

 # Motivation

-Despite the different updates introduced to limit spoofing (Denylist, HIP 58, Crowdspot, ...), spoofers are still thriving, as only a small portion of them end up on the denylist.
+Despite the different updates introduced to limit spoofing (Denylist, HIP-58, Crowdspot, ...), spoofers are still thriving, as only a small portion of them end up on the denylist.
 This HIP aims to facilitate the addition of spoofing Hotspots to the denylist by giving users an easier way to find them, investigate them, and report them.